vanti-dev/sc-bos/README.md

 ### 3. Deploy to target machine or gateway

 1. SSH into the target machine or gateway
-2. Clone the manifests repo
+2. Clone the manifests repo: `git clone https://github.com/vanti-dev/<client>-<site>-service-manifests.git`
-3. Add podman secrets
+3. Add podman secrets as necessary
+4. Run `podman login -u vanti-bot ghcr.io` and enter the GH personal access token (PAT)
-3. Run `podman-compose up -d` to start the container
+5. Run `podman-compose up -d` to start the container